THE STRUCTURE AND FUNCTION OF NEURONS

 PRIMARY FUNCTIONS:

 Adrenalin (also known as epinephrine) plays a role in the body’s “fight-or-flight” response.
 It is both a hormone and a neurotransmitter.
-When a person experiences stress or fear, their body releases adrenalin.
-This increases heart rate and breathing and gives the muscles a jolt of energy.
+When a person experiences stress or fear, their body releases adrenaline.
+This increases heart rate and breathing and provides the muscles with a surge of energy.
 It also helps the brain make quick decisions.
-However, chronic stress can cause the body to release too much adrenalin.
+However, chronic stress can cause the body to release too much adrenaline.
 Over time, stress can lead to health problems such as decreased immunity, high blood pressure, diabetes, and heart disease.

-Doctors can use adrenalin to treat some life-threatening conditions, including:
+Doctors can use adrenaline to treat some life-threatening conditions, including:

 OPTIMAL LEVELS